ChickenKyiv/recipe-antd/README.md

 - [ ] create sep repo for storing recipe cards https://github.com/GroceriStar/cards-wrapper-component

+MOVE ALL VERSION OF SELECTOR INTO A SEPARATED PLACE> IT CAN BE A GOOD EXAMPLE OF HOW WE DID SOMETHING

 Recipe-antD is a project where we trying to incorporate two major tasks:
 1. show to a new users a collection of recipes that we have.
 2. this project will be connected to our server for backend manipulations.
 At first time it'll be a Loopback REST API server, later it will be a graphQL server, but for quickier turn around we connect it with our groceristar-fetch plugin.